What Is Co-Sleeping and How Do I Know if It’s Right for My Baby?

 Co-sleeping is often used as a catch-all term to describe the experience of sleeping with your baby close by.

 Co-sleeping may look a little different for every family.
-Parents may lay their child in a safe bedside sleeper that attaches to the side of their own bed, or they might share a bedroom with their child but encourage baby to sleep in a separate crib.
+Parents may lay their child in a safe bedside sleeper that attaches to the side of their own bed, or they might share a bedroom with their child but encourage baby to sleep in a separate crib (this kind of sleep practice is more often — and more accurately — referred to as “room sharing”).
 They might even sleep with their baby nestled up against them all through the night.

-Though parents in many modern Western countries have popularized separate bedrooms and detached cribs, for thousands of years going to sleep curled up near your newborn has been the norm.
+Though parents in many modern Western countries have popularized separate bedrooms and detached cribs, for thousands of years parents have been going to sleep with their newborn baby curled up close to their side.

 (A full night of rest—now that’s something at the top of every new parent’s wish list!)

 But as soon as mattresses and cribs became the new in-trend home fashion statement of the 19th century, parents in the Western world increasingly kicked children out of their own beds and moved them into mattresses and rooms of their own.
 In America, Canada, and Europe, some parents continue to boot children out of their own bedroom and encourage them to sleep through the night alone.